conference-websites/ACM-ICN2017/submission.md

 Papers must be written in English.
 All submitted papers will be judged based on their quality and relevance through a single-blind reviewing process.
 Authors must identify themselves by name and affiliation in the title of the paper.

+Submissions can be made through HotCRP: please go to the ICN 2017 Submission Site at [https://icn17.hotcrp.com/](https://icn17.hotcrp.com/).

 ## Conflicts of interest

 Both authors and TPC members must identify conflicts of interest according to the following general principles.